Board of Directors

 He became involved with NYT in 2017 when his oldest daughter joined the production of Beauty and the Beast.
 Scott has served as the backstage manager and sets committee team lead for several shows.

 Scott and his wife Kristin have two daughters (Sadie & Delanie) and live in The Woodlands.

-Justin Parks has directed tons of musicals including Peter Pan, Godpsell, 24 Hr Musical and Charlie Brown for NYT.
+Justin has directed tons of musicals including Peter Pan, Godpsell, 24 Hr Musical and Charlie Brown for NYT.
 As an actor he has been featured in shows including Singing in the Rain, Blood Brothers, Footloose, West Side Story and Drowsy Chaperone.
-He co-founded CYT Chicago/Spotlight in 1997 and led that program through 2013.
-He was also a part of several start up youth theaters across the country.
-Justin serves National Youth Theater as Artistic Director.
+Justin co-founded CYT Chicago/Spotlight in 1997 and led that program through 2013.
+He was also a part of several start-up youth theaters across the country.
 His day job is running Theater by Design, a specialty costume and prop rental business.

 He holds a BA in Religion with emphasis in Theology from Point Loma Nazarene College.
 Mr. Parks has served Billy Graham Evangelistic Association and Willow Creek in artistic endeavors.

 Justin and his wife, Rachel and five kids (Jillian, Micah, Liberty, Jackson and Saylor) live in Shenandoah.

 Ann has been involved with NYT since 2014 when their family embarked on their first foray into musical theater with NYT’s production of Peter Pan.
 Since that time she has been blessed to have seen the positive impact the program has made on many lives, including her own family.
 She is honored to be part of this organization, which places their priority on the students’ relationship with Christ and spreading the gospel, while still giving each participant a quality theater education.